KostasValeckas/PyLongslit/_sources/identify.rst.txt

 at first, if you have not tried this type of routine before.
 Feel free to re-use the** :ref:`already made tables <tested_instruments>`.

-For this procedure, you will need to acquire a calbrated arc lamp spectrum for your instrument (these will also differ for every different disperser used for the same instrument).
-For this tutorial, we are using NOT Alfosc disperser grating #4, and an arc spectrum composed of helium and neon lines, taken from:
+For this procedure, you will need to acquire a calibrated arc lamp spectrum for your instrument (these will also differ for every different disperser used for the same instrument).
+For this tutorial, we are using NOT ALFOSC disperser grating #4, and an arc spectrum composed of helium and neon lines, taken from:
 `<https://www.not.iac.es/instruments/alfosc/lamps/>`_.
-Futhermore, you will need a line-list with two columns, the first being the wavelentgh of the line in Angstroms, and the second being the element of the line.
+Furthermore, you will need a line-list with two columns, the first being the wavelength of the line in Angstroms, and the second being the element of the line.
 For the HeNe lamp used in the tutorial, the beginning of the list looks like this: